Deutsch | Español | Français | Italiano | Português | Tiếng Việt | Turkish | Pусский | عربى | 中文

 Khoury P, Azar E, Hitti E. COVID-19 Response in Lebanon: Current Experience and Challenges in a Low-Resource Setting.
 JAMA.
 Published online July 23, 2020.
 Full-text: https://doi.org/10.1001/jama.2020.12695

-COVID-19 is a challenge in a densely populated country like Lebanon, with 6.9 million residents—87.2% of whom live in urban areas—including 2 million displaced persons and 500 000 migrant workers, all within 10 452 km2 (approximately the size of the state of Connecticut or Kosovo).
-It is even more of a challenge in a country that has been suffering, since autumn 2019, an unprecedented economic crisis (see Le Monde, 26 Juin 2020).
+COVID-19 is a challenge in a densely populated country like Lebanon, with 6.9 million residents—87.2% of whom live in urban areas—including 2 million displaced persons and 500,000 migrant workers, all within 10,452 km2 (approximately the size of Kosovo or the state of Connecticut, US).
+It is even more of a challenge in a country that has been suffering, since autumn 2019, an unprecedented economic crisis (see Le Monde, 26 June 2020).
 Petra Khoury, Eid Azar, and Eveline Hitti report their experiences.